JiningLiu/JiningLiu/README.md

-hi there, i'm jining, an ios and web dev who also makes 'advanced' model rockets (im kind of done with websites tho)
+👋 hi there, i'm jining, an ios and web dev who also makes 'advanced' model rockets

+(~~im kind of done with websites tho~~) jk, back with some servers and demo sites.